dennismedeiros/veracode-platform-api-framework/README.md

 # Veracode Platform API Framework

-A Framework of several project that allow for processing of Veracode XML API data through calls with similar objects and functionality.
+A Framework of several projects that allow for processing of Veracode XML API data through calls with similar objects and functionality.

 The purpose of the project is to allow for creation of tools by the community to interact with the Veracode Platform to extract, process, or manage the platform system or data seperately.